 - Charging port and cables: Your phone needs to be plugged into a car charging port for the majority of your driving shifts.
 Get an Amazon Basics dual charger so you can charge your phone and another device at the same time.

 - 3.5mm aux cable: If you want to play music from your phone or allow passengers to play music from their phones, you’ll need a 3.5mm auxiliary cable.
 I use the Belkin 6-foot cable

-Phone problems you may experience, and how to solve them
+Phone problems you may experience while using Uber driver app, and how to solve them

 - Overheating: It’s normal for the Uber app to make your phone hot to the touch, but if your phone feels extremely hot, you may be overtaxing your phone’s processor.
 Keep your phone out of direct sunlight if possible, don’t use bulky cases or fabric/leather cases, and only charge it when it needs to be charged.
 If the problem persists, you may need to get a newer phone.